Kitware/QtTesting/ReadMe.rst

 ************************************************************
 A new translator must at least reimplement the translateEvent(QObject object, QEvent event, int eventType, bool& error) method.
-For starters, it must check that the object is of correct class Then it should handle the pqEventTypes::EVENT case, recording meaningfull events with identifiable command and associated arguments
+For starters, it must check that the object is of correct class Then it should handle the pqEventTypes::ACTION_EVENT case, recording meaningfull events with identifiable command and associated arguments
 And it should also handle the pqEventTypes::CHECK_EVENT case, only for two different QEvent For QEvent::MouseMove it should return true only if a check event can be recorded For QEvent::MouseButtonRelease , it should record a check event, associated to the value you want to check and an existing qt property or